m47bell/unit-2/lessons/14_Gradle-Play.md

 ### Do Now (Morning)

-Create a new Android app.
+Create a new blank Android app.

 ### Lesson (Morning)